Xeparrot/xeparrot/documentation/source/source/index.html.md

 ## Configuration

-All of the configurable items of the boilerplate can be found in the config/engine.php file.
+All of the configurable items of the xeparrot can be found in the config/engine.php file.
 Each item should have a relevant doc block.

 There may be other configuration files published by default from some packages such as activitylog, permission, geoip, etc.